feed4love/basic_bank/README.md

 • (done) transactional propagation on services.

-• JPA annotation to link entities Account and Transaction.
+• (done) JPA annotation to link entities Account and Transaction.

 • refactor Transaction class name and methods --QOL -> Transaction to AccountTransaction<=Account